pslabs-ps/CMM2-ExpansionCard-ShiftRegisterLed/README.md

 # CMM2-ExpansionCard-ShiftRegisterLed
- helps to learn how shift registers work, 16 led operated from 3 pins, can be daisy chained
+Helps to learn how shift registers work, 16 led operated from 3 pins, can be daisy chained

 Schematic can be found here: [schematic REV A v02](/Schematic/shift_led_REVA_v01.pdf)